IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 While global parameters are straightforward to specify this way, and the above example shows how to do this - a few extra parameters are required to directly specify programs or methods, which are at different levels in the hierarchy.

-## Specifying parent / child relationships and hierarchy
+## LDAR-Sim simulation hierarchy

-To tell LDAR-Sim what level in the hierarchy your parameter file is destined for, you can optionally specify a `parameter_level` parameter that will specify what level your parameter file is aimed at - otherwise LDAR-Sim will interpret it as global parameters.
+LDAR-Sim uses a 3 level hierarchy of simulations, programs, and methods.
+To tell LDAR-Sim what level in the hierarchy your parameter file is destined for, you should specify a `parameter_level` parameter that will specify what level your parameter file is aimed at - otherwise LDAR-Sim will interpret it as global parameters.

 The `parameter_level` parameter can be one of three values: